Bly Creative Fellowship | 2017 | Bly Creative Capacity Grant

 • Details your vision for the initiative;

-• Outlines the nature of your dramaturgical role within the project;
+• Outlines the nature of your dramaturgical role (as individual or organization) within the project;

 • Specifies how this project will be able to move forward with the assistance of this grant.

 The application must include the following sections (A-E) in a single PDF document, in this order (500-word maximum for each section):

 A. Describe your project.
 What questions/ideas/issues are you exploring?
 What excites you about them?
 How does this particular project relate to your overall work as an artist, or mandate as an organization?